 Location is really important when looking for accommodation in Oaxaca.
 The first time I visited I stayed in a cheap hostel near the bus station.
 The hostel itself was great, but I didn’t fall in love with the city.

 The next time I stayed in the historic center and I finally understood what all the fuss is about.
 Oaxaca is such an alive, colourful and charming place to visit.
-Here are my top picks to make sure you get the most out of your stay!
+There are so many great things to see and do in Oaxaca.

 Best budget accommodation options in Oaxaca